learn-co-curriculum/phrg-ruby-public-private-methods-readme/README.md

 ```
 The `choose_liquor` method was called without any receiver.
 Ruby sees the missing receiver and assumes it to be self, or the current object.
 When `choose_liquor` is called, self is an instance of Bartender.
 Only a Bartender object can tell itself to choose a liquor, a mixer, and a garnish.
 Phil can tell himself to choose a liquor, garnish, etc., but we cannot instruct Phil to do so.
 Private methods restrict an outsider from calling methods that belong to an object.
 However, we, as customers, are free to ask a bartender to make us a drink (`make_drink`).

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-ruby-public-private-methods-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-ruby-public-private-methods-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Private Methods</p>